icgc-argo/test-data/README.md

 | Donor-9 | Colon | Alive | M | No | Single | 0 | 1 | 1 |  | 1 |
 | Donor-10 | Colon | Deceased | M | No | Paired | 1 | 1 | 2 | 2 | 3 |
 # Submitting data
+Replace the `program_id` column in all clinical files with the correct Program Code of the program you are working with.

 ## 1. Registering Samples.
 Register the samples using `sample_registration.tsv`.